 Graphical records of events, talks, and training session stimulate learning, increase audience engagement and post-event sharing, and assist with memory of the content.
 View visual notes by Justin Tung on Flickr and see a snapshot of some below.
 Vive la doodle revolution!

-Going on a Jane’s Walk this May 2014, leading a walk, or planning a walk?
+Going on a Jane’s Walk this Spring, leading a walk, or planning a walk in Toronto?

-Get inspired by these visualizations below of the Technology, Arrivals, Gender, and First Nations walkshops (workshops, no walk though) held by Jane’s Walk Toronto over the last few months.
+Get inspired by these visualizations below of the Technology, Arrivals, Gender, and First Nations walkshops (also called workshops) held by Jane’s Walk Toronto back in 2014.
 The themed walkshops had speakers and brainstorms about people, resources, and organizations related to those themes.

 Walker? – Get an idea of what you might see on your walk and questions that come up for people in the city.